4 Alarming Challenges of Every eCommerce Organization & the Solutions

 Getting compliant and furnishing it year after year is perhaps the best way out of data breaches and hefty fines.
 Some of the must-have compliances for e-commerce stores are:

 PCI DSS: Payment Card Industry Data Security Standard ensures that all cardholders’ data are safe and secure from unauthorized access.
-This compliance encrypts all data that is transferred over a connection line to avoid illicit access by unauthorized personnel.
+This compliance encrypts all data transferred over a connection line to avoid illicit access by unauthorized personnel.

 ISO: ISO family includes a list of certifications that helps businesses integrate third-party apps and services seamlessly.

 To make e-commerce a thriving industry, entrepreneurs have relied heavily on technology.
-Real-time tracking, the card on delivery and IoT have helped e-commerce players gain the trust of common people.
+Real-time tracking, the card on delivery, and IoT have helped e-commerce players gain the trust of common people.
 It is about time that e-commerce marketplaces start using state-of-the-art technology to empower sellers and safeguard themselves.

-With compliance, quality checks and real-time monitoring of complaints, marketplaces can cut on frauds and help sellers grow.
-When sellers are empowered and they register growth, e-commerce marketplaces grow on automatic mode.
+With compliance, quality checks, and real-time monitoring of complaints, marketplaces can cut on frauds and help sellers grow.
+When sellers are empowered, and they register growth, e-commerce marketplaces grow on automatic mode.